How to make soymilk kefir

-The kefir drink gets quite watery and runny when using most kinds of nut milk because kefir only thickens when the milk you use has a high protein content.
+Kefir drink often gets quite watery and runny when using most kinds of nut milk (like almond milk or cashew milk) or cereal milk (like oat milk) because kefir only thickens when the milk you use has a high protein content.

 As soy is quite rich in protein, kefir made of soy milk usually gets VERY creamy.

-Other high protein plant based milks are pea milk and oat milk.
+Other high protein plant based milks are pea milk and sweet lupin milk.

-- Do a batch with animal milk around once a week:
+- Consider doing a batch with animal milk around once a week:

 At the end of the day, only animal milk give the kefir grains all nutrients they need to thrive.
 So, the best practice for its health would be to alternate batches with animal milk regularly.

 - Vegetal milks differs a lot depending on the recipe and brand: